-A draft LSPS was prepared drawing from over 50 existing supporting documents to provide a single source document that sets out our approach to land use planning over the next 20 years, including the actions and outcomes we commit to.
-The draft Statement did not set any new strategic priorities for Council.
+The LSPS draws on existing strategic priorities and programs to provide a single source document that sets out our approach to land use planning over the next 20 years, including the actions and outcomes we commit to.
+The Statement does not set any new strategic priorities for Council.

-The draft LSPS has six LGA wide themes:
+The draft LSPS (Attachment 1) has six LGA wide themes:

 - 1 Jobs and Economic growth

-- 2 Housing for All
+- 2 Housing for all

 - 3 Inclusive and connected communities

-- 4 Climate Action and Resilience
+- 4 Climate action and Resilience

 - 5 Protect the Natural Environment

 - 6 Enabling Infrastructure and Transport